idpay/idpay-contact-form7-plugin/readme.txt

+=== Title & Descriptions ===

-=== IDPay for Contact Form 7 ===
+title : IDPay for WP Contact Form 7
-Contributors: JMDMahdi, imikiani, meysamrazmi, vispa, MimDeveloper.Tv
-Tags: IDPay, contact form 7, form, payment, contact form Stable tag: 2.3.0
+Tags: IDPay, contact form 7, form, payment, contact form Stable tag: 2.3.2
-Tested up to: 6.0
+Tested up to: 6.1
+Contributors: MimDeveloper.Tv (Mohammad-Malek), imikiani, meysamrazmi, vispa
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-IDPay payment gateway for Contact Form 7

 == Description ==

-After installing and enabling this plugin, you can create a custom form in which a customer can enter her arbitrary amount an pay through IDPay gateway.
-Or you can configure that form so that a predefined amount is payable.
+After installing and enabling this plugin, your customers can pay through IDPay gateway.
 For doing a transaction through IDPay gateway, you must have an API Key.
 You can obtain the API Key by going to your [dashboard](https://idpay.ir/dashboard/web-services) in your IDPay [account](https://idpay.ir/user).

 == Installation ==

-After creating a web service on https://idpay.ir and getting an API Key, follow this instruction:
+0. After creating a Web Service on https://idpay.ir and getting an API Key, follow this instruction:
 1. Go to Contact.
 2. Click on IDPay Configuration.
 3. Enter your API Key.